Serrowxd/mandracchia-law/README.md

 * Add a "Contact" page and section.

-* `Mandracchia Law` in the Navigation should reach the top of the page.

-* The NavBar has absolutely no reactivity, and any attempt to put it to % based layouts will cause it to break.
+- The NavBar has absolutely no reactivity, and any attempt to put it to % based layouts will cause it to break.
 Could be the font size?

-* NavBar needs to have at least 1 breakpoint before hitting the second layout - the upper portion clips out of its container.
+- NavBar needs to have at least 1 breakpoint before hitting the second layout - the upper portion clips out of its container.
 Currently set to `overflow: hidden;` in the CSS file.

-* NavBar transition has me stumped, will need to come back to it or just leave it out entirely.
+- NavBar transition has me stumped, will need to come back to it or just leave it out entirely.

-* Add Buttons to the cards, possibly some margin/padding between them?
+- Add Buttons to the cards, possibly some margin/padding between them?

-* MOBILE LAYOUTS AND MEDIA BREAKPOINTS AAAAAAA
+- MOBILE LAYOUTS AND MEDIA BREAKPOINTS AAAAAAA

-* Color scheme?
+- Color scheme?

 ### Build Notes